NullableIsBellable/Windows-IL2CPP-Runtime-Dumper/README.md

 # **Windows Il2Cpp Dumper**

-A powerful tool designed to dump games utilize the il2cpp export name `"il2cpp_domain_get_assemblies"`—even when it’s protected.
+A tool designed to dump games in runtime using the il2cpp exports (also works for games that have the export `il2cpp_domain_get_assemblies` protected).

 ## **Features**